 SPECIAL CIRCUMSTANCES: Power outages, voltage fluctuations, and water shortages happen occasionally throughout the country.
 Credit cards are rarely accepted in the country.
 Travelers planning to use credit cards should know which cards, if any, are accepted before they commit to a transaction.
 Travelers should keep all credit card receipts, because unauthorized card use and overcharging are common.
 Some major banks have Automatic Teller Machines that dispense local currency, but they will only accept Visa cards.
 Travelers will not be able to withdraw money using Mastercard.
 Well-known money transfer firms, including Western Union, operate in Togo.

-Consensual same-sex sexual relations are criminalized in Togo.
+LGBT RIGHTS: Consensual same-sex sexual relations are criminalized in Togo.
 Penalties include fines and up to three years in prison.
-LGBT travelers should review the LGBT Travel Information page.
+For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our Information for LGBT Travelers page.

-Nighttime travel on unfamiliar roads is dangerous.
+Nighttime travel is dangerous.
 Poorly marked checkpoints, often manned by armed, undisciplined soldiers, exist throughout the country, including in the capital.
 Banditry, including demands for bribes at checkpoints, has been reported on major inter-city highways, including the Lomé-Cotonou coastal highway.
-Travelers should be aware of their surroundings and drive defensively.
-At official checkpoints, Togolese security officials prefer that you approach with your dome light on, and have your driver’s license, registration, and proof of insurance ready.
+You should be aware of your surroundings and drive defensively.
+At official checkpoints, Togolese security officials prefer that you approach with your interior light on, and have your driver’s license, registration, and proof of insurance ready.

 You are advised to exercise caution when using any form of local public transportation.
 Never get into a taxi with unknown passengers and always agree on the fare before getting in.